Group members during analysis

 In our example above, the territories representing the United States are separated into members Central, Northeast, Northwest, Southeast, and Southwest.

-Right-click one of the five members and select Group Members.
-(When editing a dashboard or another view, click View in the toolbar first before interacting with a visualization's data.)
+Right-click one of the members and select Group Members.
+(If you are editing a dashboard or another view, click View in the toolbar first before interacting with a visualization's data.)

-In the Group Members popup, provide a Caption for the group and use the Value drop-down to select the members that should be grouped together.
+In the Group Members popup, provide a Caption for the group and use the Value drop-down to select the members that should be grouped together if you didn't select them earlier.

 Submit the drop-down and the Group Members popup.